dnscryptio/doc-pub/key-management.md

 *service certificate*, per service instance, with limited duration, (Step 2 and Step 3).
 The instance key and certificate is pushed to a *key storage*, (Step 4), and the service instances access service keys in the key storage, (Step 5).
-This allows the key-holder to be isolated, and separates provider key pair storage from service key/certificate access control.
+This allows the key holder to be isolated, and separates provider key pair storage from service key/certificate access control.
 In further details the process for managing keys is as follows: